 Tea has fluoride, so be reasonable in consumption

+Today for my blog, I’m going to revisit a topic with my look at fluoride and tea.
 The issue of fluoride is polarizing in our society and continues to spark ongoing debate about it being added to our communities’ drinking water.
 Interestingly enough, the debate even extends to tea.
 Fluoride occurs naturally in tea (green tea has approximately twice the fluoride as black tea) and tea has become one part of the larger issue.

 In a nutshell, some believe fluoride added to our nation’s drinking water is ultimately bad for people.
 On the other hand, there are those who oppose such a view and say there are oral health benefits (fewer cavities).
-Myself, most other dentists and the American Dental Association support the fluoridation of drinking water.
+Myself, most other dentists and the American Dental Association support the proper fluoridation of drinking water.

 However, which side should you believe?

 Well, do a little research on the issue and form your own opinion.
 Can fluoride be harmful?
 Absolutely.
 Does fluoride help prevent dental cavities?
 Absolutely.
 Does this mean you should swamp your body with fluoride in order to achieve dental health?
-Absolutely not – any more than you should swamp your body with anything else (unless you’re in the shower or jumping into a pool or the ocean).
+Absolutely not – any more than you should swamp your body with anything else (unless you’re in the shower or jumping into a pool or the ocean)

 The internet is chock full of articles and proclamations about both sides of the debate.
 Be careful in your research to consider the credentials of both the author and website on whichever article you choose to read.